nttcslab/dcase2023_task2_baseline_ae/README.md

 ### 9.1.
 Testing with the Simple Autoencoder mode

-After the evaluation dataset for test is launched, download and unzip it.
+After the evaluation dataset for the test is launched, download and unzip it.
 Move it to `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
 Run the test script `02a_test.sh` with the option `-e`.

 ```dotnetcli
 $ 02a_test.sh -e